Warnakala/blender-studio-tools/blender-media-viewer/README.md

 # blender-media-viewer
-The blender-media-viewer is a Blender Application Template that makes Blender usable as a Video-Player, Image and Text-Viewer.
+The blender-media-viewer is a Blender Application Template that makes Blender usable as a Video-Player, Image and Text-Viewer and Review tool.

 It came to life because we wanted to have a player that could seamlessly browse media files with the arrow keys for our weekly presentations at the studio no matter if they are video, images or image sequences.
+It became apparent that having review tools fit well in the scope of this project, so they got added.

 One important aspect of the blender-media-viewer is to be able to use it without your mouse.
 Make sure to read the [shortcuts](#shortcuts) section.